 I just wanted an excuse to "Greek-ify" another recipe!

-- 1 good handful of Kalamata olives, pitted and sliced
+- 1/4 cup Kalamata olives, pitted and sliced

-- 1 baby chilli finely sliced or a teaspoon of dried chilli
+- 1 chilli , finely sliced or a teaspoon of dried chilli

 - Cracked pepper to taste

-- Fry until the olives are warmed through and the garlic has not burnt
+- Heat the olive oil in a frypan over a low heat and add the kalamata olives, garlic and chilli.
+Fry until the olives are warmed through and the garlic has not burnt

 - Drain asparagus from cold water and place on a serving plate